 - Write these actions down and create a schedule to complete each one.

 This model is the most common because the climate in which your organization resides is, more often than not, fairly stable.
+When it does become unstable, that means it’s time to switch to a different model.

 Issues-Based Strategic Planning Model

 An issues-based strategic planning model can be used when your organization’s internal operations are in more turbulent conditions.
-For example, if you’re undergoing frequent staff turnover, a change in leadership, or an understaffed time-frame, you may find an issues-based strategic planning model to be the best choice.
+For example, if you’re undergoing frequent staff turnover, a change in leadership, or an understaffed time frame, you may find an issues-based strategic planning model to be the best choice.

 To implement this strategic planning model, you should conduct the following steps: